Poikilos/drawonboard/README.md

 Just draw on the board.

 ## Purpose
-This software is designed for presentation-style computer use, especially situations where someone (even not "a computer person") just wants to draw on the screen and use the computer as a whiteboard
+This software is designed for presentation-style computer use, especially situations where someone (even not "a computer person") just wants to draw on the screen and use the computer as a whiteboard.

 ## Design goals
 * remove or hide features that hinder purpose